RGLab/ImmuneSpaceR/README.md

 ### Retrieve datasets

-Gene expression matrices or datasets can be retreived by:
+Gene expression matrices or datasets can be retrieved by:

 ``` r
 LAIV2008 <- study$getGEMatrix("SDY269_PBMC_LAIV_Geo")